 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Capcom Co., Ltd., headquartered in Japan, reported energy intensity figures of approximately 59.18 units of electricity per revenue dollar, reflecting their ongoing commitment to monitor and manage carbon emissions.
-While specific emissions data for Scope 1, 2, and 3 are not disclosed, the company has shown a gradual improvement in energy intensity over the years, with figures of about 54.97 in 2022, 51.86 in 2021, and 55.83 in 2020.
-Despite the absence of formal reduction targets or commitments under the Science Based Targets initiative (SBTi), Capcom is actively engaged in climate-related initiatives, as evidenced by their participation in the Carbon Disclosure Project (CDP).
-However, no specific climate pledges or reduction initiatives have been documented.
-Overall, while Capcom's emissions data is limited, their focus on energy intensity and participation in industry-standard climate initiatives indicate a recognition of the importance of addressing climate change within their operations.
+While specific carbon emissions data for Scope 1, 2, and 3 are not disclosed, the company has shown a gradual improvement in energy intensity over the years, with figures of about 54.97 in 2022, 51.86 in 2021, and 55.83 in 2020.
+Despite the absence of formal reduction targets or commitments under the Science Based Targets initiative (SBTi), Capcom is actively engaged in sustainability practices, as evidenced by their participation in the Carbon Disclosure Project (CDP).
+The company has not reported any significant reduction initiatives or climate pledges, indicating a potential area for future development in their environmental strategy.
+Overall, while Capcom's emissions data is limited, their focus on energy intensity suggests a proactive approach to reducing their carbon footprint in the gaming industry.